Skip to main content

 (51%)

-Improvement guidance through feedback to web-based questionnaire Low-risk suppliers 79 companies
+Improvement guidance through feedback to Web-based questionnaire Low-risk suppliers 79 companies

-Direct engagement in risk Suppliers with some concerns 10 companies 10 companies 10 companies
+Direct engagement in risk Suppliers with some concerns 10 companies 10 companies 10 companies 10 companies

 Major concerns identified Some companies have not yet established a system to ensure compliance with item 28 of our procurement guidelines.
 Regarding the employment of foreign technical intern trainees in the supply chain of suppliers and business partners, some companies could not confirm whether they are employed or they are responding to the situation.
 In addition to the FY2021 matters, the actual status of expenses prior to travel, such as brokerage fees other than those stipulated by law, was not confirmed.
+While the operational systems for each company's " reporting help desk " are generally in place, the number of reports itself is low, raising concerns that the help desks are not functioning as expected.
+The challenge is to further improve effectiveness by focusing on "improving accessibility" and "ensuring transparency."

-Number of legal and regulatory violations 0 0 0
+Number of legal and regulatory violations 0 0 0 0

 The response rate is calculated using the overall procurement amount of the relevant Group companies as the denominator and the procurement amount (transaction amount) of the companies responding to the survey as the numerator.